 Over many decades, payers have developed advanced risk scoring models of various types.
-They have naturally turned to these methods to help target a wide range of value-driving programs.
+More recently, and mostly in response to their growing exposure to risk under VBC arrangements, many providers have built comparable risk stratification capabilities by partnering with payers, using third-party resources or creating their own in-house risk tools.
+They have naturally turned to these methods to help target various value-driving programs.

-A practical example of such risk-based intervention targeting was executed by a large payer that had an ongoing outbound calling programs to encourage adherence for members who were in an unpleasant, extended infusion-based care program which served to forestall later much more serious and expensive medical problems.
-The payer built and deployed high-quality risk models to target these calls to the members who were most at risk of dropping out before completing the course of treatment.
+A practical example of such risk-based intervention targeting was executed by a large value-based care provider that had an ongoing outbound calling programs to encourage adherence for members who were in an unpleasant, extended infusion-based care program which served to forestall later much more serious and expensive medical problems.
+The provider built and deployed high-quality risk models to target these calls to the members who were most at risk of dropping out before completing the course of treatment.
 This risk-based targeting was fine as far as it went, and did improve program effectiveness materially.

-But what it missed was a key dimension of the problem: the response propensity of each member.
-For example, there are high risk members who will not change behavior in response to even a well-timed and well-executed call.
+But what this approach misses is a key dimension of the problem: the response propensity of each patient.
+For example, there are high risk patients who will not change behavior in response to even a well-timed and well-executed call.
 The money spent calling them is entirely wasted.
-More perversely - but in our experience, always true for a non-trivial minority of members for any given intervention - there are members who would have continued with the course of treatment, but drop out because we called them.
+More perversely - but in our experience, always true for a non-trivial minority of patients for any given intervention -there may be patients who would have completed treatment, but drop out because we called them.
 In that case, we actually pay money to get a worse outcome.
 Typically, risk of non-adherence and response propensity are very weakly correlated, and are in practice independent effects.